eric-p-hutchins/code-dream/README.md

       often.
 Instead, jump through the source in some regular pattern so that a variety is seen

-* Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character and color) without having to scan through all of them.
+* Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character, color, and weight) without having to scan through all of them.

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~In the fading-in effect, don't just make it translucent but merge the color with the background color (still at full opacity) before drawing so that it blocks what's behind it, like fog~~

 * ~~Respect bold attribute in themes.~~